linckosz/deezertest/README.md

 Test machine Operating system
 --------------
 All tests have been done using the following environment.<br />
-Even if the code has been thought cross-compatible, it needs more tests for other browsers.
+Even if the code has been thought cross-compatible, it needs to be tested on other browsers.
    - Windows 8.1 (64-bit) English
    - Google Chrome Version 60.0.3112.113 (Official Build) (64-bit)
-   - FireFox 55.0.3 (64-bit)
-   - IE 11.0.9600.18793

 Installation
 --------------